A history of JR by our founder, Janet Levin

 Another finding of our Limmud research was that we needed known names to back the venture so I set out to recruit.
 I had an appointment with the Jewish Music Institute’s director, Geraldine Auerbach who, after some constructive grilling, agreed to help.
 Once she and Clive Lawton – then Limmud’s director – were on board, other leaders of UK cultural institutions, including David Glasser of Ben Uri and Rickie Burman of the Jewish Museum, agreed to join our Editorial Advisory Board, as well as cultural icons Maureen Lipman and Arnold Wesker.

 The EAB members also helped hugely in distributing 70,000 flyers and soon subscriptions began rolling in.
 Initially the magazine was to be 40 pages long, but Naim Dangoor, head of the Iraqi Community, offered £2,000 if we promised to cover the Jews of Iraq in 10 full pages.
 And so we did, thus cementing the first in our successful Passport series, which now ranges from Brighton to Brazil via Morocco and Manchester.
+We were clearly answering a need.
+By the time the second issue went to press in January 2002 we had celebrated our 1,000th subscriber.
+In 2007 and 2009 we were shortlisted for the PPA Independent Publishers Achievement Award (in competition with magazines with up to £5 million turnover, when ours was £50,000 at the time).

 By the time the magazine hit 13 and had its bar mitzvah, I was beginning to crave more personal time to spend with family and friends.
 So in 2014 a new team was brought onboard, led by Time Out Magazine’s former news editor Rebecca Taylor.
-JR underwent a major transformation; the print addition was increased to 64 pages and completely redesigned, followed by an overhaul of the website.
+JR underwent a major transformation; the print edition was increased to 64 pages and completely redesigned, followed by an overhaul of the website.
 The results are better than I could have hoped for and I’m confident will put paid to the claim that ‘print is dead’.”